- Holiday was a blast.

 3. "When will I be eligible for a raise?"
 Companies fear underpaying people almost as much as they fear overpaying them, because a person who's underpaid vis-a-vis his counterparts in the job market is a person with one eye on the career sites.
 Instead of asking about your first raise before you've got the job, you can ask (at a second interview) "Does your organization do a conventional one-year performance and salary review?"

-4. "Do you have any other jobs available?"job search requires quick thinking about straight talk, and if a job is far below your abilities, you're better off saying so than beating around the bush with this question.
+4. "Do you have any other jobs available?"
+A job search requires quick thinking about straight talk, and if a job is far below your abilities, you're better off saying so than beating around the bush with this question.
 You don't have to take yourself out of the running; you can say, "The job sounds interesting, but frankly I was earning 30% more and supervising people in my last job.
 Could you help me understand the career path for this role?"
 That's the cue for the interviewer, if he or she is on the ball, to highlight another job opening that might exist.

 5. "How soon can I transfer to another position?"
 You're broadcasting "I'm outta here at the first chance" when you ask this question.
 If you like the job, take the job.
 If it's not for you, wait for the right opportunity.
 Almost every employer will keep you in your seat for at least one year before approving an internal transfer, so a job-search bait-and-switch probably won't work out the way you'd hoped.